 What Happens During the Driving Test Preparation Stage?

-Towards the end of your intensive driving course, your instructor will focus on test readiness.
+At the end of your intensive driving course, your instructor will teach you in preparation for the test.

 This usually includes: